Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce. Conditions worsen daily!

 There is one final earthquake that signals that God is going to battle!
 This earthquake will be the most powerful earthquake of all time.
 Revelation 16:17-18 states, “And the seventh angel poured out his vial into the air; and there came a great voice out of the temple of heaven, from the throne, saying, It is done.
 And there were voices, and thunders, and lightnings; and there was a great earthquake, such as was not since men were upon the earth, so mighty an earthquake, and so great.”

 This earthquake changes the entire topography of the earth.
 Notice verse 20: “And every island fled away, and the mountains were not found.”
 It appears to complete the process begun by the earthquake of Revelation 6:12-14, in which “every mountain and island were moved out of their places.”
-It is mentioned in Zechariah 14.

 At least three of the five earthquakes of Revelation are accompanied by voices, lightning, and thunder.
 These occur at the time of Revelation 8:5 (at the beginning of the Day of the Lord), Revelation 11:19 (after the Return of Christ), and the final earthquake of Revelation 16:18 (at the end of the seven last plagues).
 (Revelation 6:12 and 11:13 describe the other two earthquakes.)